Woman of Many Hats: Brande Wilkerson

 I HAD THE PLEASURE of meeting Mrs. Brande Wilkerson – owner of Victory Vintage Boutique and Design Studio, and self-taught designer extraordinaire – a few years ago after seeing her love for vintage clothing on her YouTube channel.
-She is not only a mother, a wife, and an entrepreneur that has built a successful business from inside the walls of her own home but, she is also an incredible designer in her own right.
+She is not only a mother, a wife, and an entrepreneur who has built a successful business from inside the walls of her own home but, she is also an incredible designer in her own right.
 Her official title is Owner/Chief Designer and Artistic Developer for Innovative Fashion and Millinery Concepts.
-Although she’s a very busy lady that wears a lot of hats, she took a moment to tell Deitra Mag a little more about herself and the future of her business.
+Although she’s a very busy lady who wears a lot of hats (pun completely intended), she took a moment to tell Deitra Mag a little more about herself and the future of her business.

 Deitra Mag: When and how did your business start?